kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 - `-n` (namespace)
 - `-f <filename>` (kubectl processes files with lists of Resources)

-Kubectl commands / flags similar to what is available through Kustomize:
+Kubectl commands / flags similar to what is available through kustomize:

 - `-f <dir> -R` (kubectl - recursing through directories, kustomize may follow references)
-- `kubectl set image` (Kustomize directive to set the image tag only, not the image)
+- `kubectl set image` (kustomize directive to set the image tag only, not the image)

-Things in Kustomize that are not imperative kubectl commands / flags:
+Things in kustomize that are not imperative kubectl commands / flags:

 - `namePrefix` (prepend all resource names with this)
 - `nameSuffix` (append all resource names with this)